 Before you ask, I don’t really know why someone decided they could call sliced cabbage a “steak” but here we are.
 I didn’t invent it, just tried it 🙂

-Red cabbage (or you may call it purple cabbage) has a stronger flavor pairing with balsamic vinegar than green cabbage does, but I'm sure it would still taste pretty good with with green cabbage.
+Red cabbage (or you may call it purple cabbage) has a stronger pairing with the flavor of balsamic vinegar than green cabbage does, but I’m sure it would still taste pretty good with with green cabbage.

 In addition to the balsamic vinegar, I like to add a touch of mustard to help balance out the sweetness a little bit.
 You can use dijon or I’ve also tried it with regular yellow mustard.
 I literally just put a dot of mustard each slice of cabbage before brushing on the balsamic vinegar.

 So all you need to do is slice up the cabbage, brush on some olive oil and balsamic with a touch of mustard, and roast until tender!

 You’ll have an easy, colorful side dish.
 Top with extra balsamic glaze if you want it extra pretty.

 Pair this with any main dish!
 Personally I like to add it as a side for pasta dishes since it’s kind of like a salad.
 Try it with baked ziti or a meal similar that could use the extra vegetables!

 - 1 head red cabbage

 - 1/2 teaspoon of dijon mustard (or yellow mustard), see notes